Natural Gas and the LNG Opportunity in British Columbia

 WHY CANADA’S NATURAL GAS AND LNG IS BETTER

-Canada’s standards governing exploration, production, transport and use of hydrocarbon resources are rigorous — more so than most other natural gas and LNG producing nations such as Russia, Qatar and the U.S. Canada’s industry also has other advantages that make our natural gas and LNG desirable on the world market:
+Canada’s standards governing exploration, production, transport and use of hydrocarbon resources are rigorous — more so than most other natural gas and LNG producing nations such as Russia and Qatar.
+Canada’s industry also has other advantages that make our natural gas and LNG desirable on the world market:

 - The availability of a huge, high-quality natural gas resource in B.C. and Alberta can enable Canada to be a reliable and competitive supplier to global markets.